 Negotiating Prices: We talk about this constantly – hospital chargemaster pricing (the rack rate charged to uninsured patients) are absurd and completely disassociated with reality.
 Many Advocates can use data surrounding hospital costs, medicare rates, insurance negotiated prices, and usual and customary rates to convince the hospital to accept a lower price.
 If that doesn’t work, there’s also the potential to file in small claims court to force the hospital to lower their price.

 Some medical billing advocates will specialize in one area while others have experience in all four areas and will adapt to your given situation.
 One is not necessarily better than the other and its important to consider how the advocate fits with your situation (a good advocate should be able to tell you).

-Advantages of an Advocate
+Advantages of Using a Medical Billing Advocate

 Advocate pricing is generally lower than attorneys and they deal with medical billing issues for a living.
 Experienced advocates have often worked through hundreds of cases and will quickly understand the best path forward to lowering your medical bills.

 They also have experience navigating the complex bureaucracy of hospital and insurance billing systems and speaking the right language (saying the right things to the right people).

 Note that there is no required education to becoming a medical billing advocate.
 Anyone can represent themselves as such (that doesn’t mean that there aren’t very good advocates out there).
 There are some organizations that have created standards and certifications to help consumers – such as the Patient Advocate Certification Board.
 Understanding what certifications a Medical Billing Advocate has can be a useful way to evaluate their experience.